Child Education Planning Calculator

 Reflect this in Expected return on investment based on your goal timeline and risk level.

-Step 4: Add a safety buffer
+Step 5: Add a safety buffer and automate

 Keep room for higher-than-expected fee hikes, extra coaching costs, currency depreciation for overseas plans, or one extra year of education.
+Use the calculated SIP as your base, then refine using Current savings for education, Annual SIP step-up, and Planned monthly SIP in advanced mode.

 How Much Should You Invest for Your Child's Education?